tychoish/cl-grip/README.rst

 Loggers store configuration and state related to the delivery of log messages, in the case of loggers that write to streams, this may a reference to the stream itself, or may include a message buffer, or credentials to an external service.
-The primary implementation is the ``stream-logger`` which writes all messages to the provided stream, standard output by default, or perhaps a file.
+The primary implementation is the ``stream-journal`` which writes all messages to the provided stream, standard output by default, or perhaps a file.
+There is also a ``base-journal`` which is used as a base class, and unconditionally prints log lines to standard output.
+The ``merged-journal`` stores a vector of other journals, and has a ``send-mesage`` method that distributes messages to all loggers.

 The following generic functions control logger behavior: